-I have always felt a compulsion to capture notable events with photography and I habitually keep a camera close at hand.
-I have taken many thousands of images over the years but I was not a professional photographer; what I captured were snap shots, usually taken without a great deal of technical skill and often on low grade equipment.
+I have taken many thousands of images over the years and most of what I captured were snap shots taken without a great deal of technical skill.
 In recent years I have made a lot of effort to understand the technical side of photography and, as my skills and understanding gradually have gradually improved, I have increasingly noticed the technical shortcomings of my earlier work.
 Never the less, I am conscious that I have, on a number of occasions, had a privileged inside view of events that will be of interest to some people.
-For the time being I have simply uploaded a few of those close at hand without a great deal of editorial control but I plan to gradually add more, thin out the weaker images and include comments where I think it might be helpful or of additional interest.
+For the time being I have simply uploaded a few of those close at hand without a great deal of editorial process but I plan to gradually add more, thin out the weaker images and include comments where I think it might be helpful or of additional interest.

 Bosnia Herzegovina 1992-1993